damione1/thread-art-generator/docs/grpc-client-guidelines.md

 Our system uses:

-1. Go+HTMX frontend connecting to a gRPC backend via Connect-RPC
+1. Go+HTMX frontend connecting to a Connect-RPC backend
 2. Server-side rendered templates with progressive enhancement
 3. Session-based authentication with Auth0
 4. Redis for distributed session storage